diaslais/vic-project/README.md

 - [Navigation component] and [Safe Args] to handle navigating and passing data between fragments
 - [ViewModel] being used so data survives configuration changes (like screen rotations)
 - [LiveData] to encapsulate data that will be observed by the fragments
-- [RxJava] used to handle streams of data (from the API and from the database to the viewmodel)
+- [RxJava] is used to handle streams of data (from the API and from the database to the viewmodel)
 - [Retrofit] to make the API call and [Gson] to convert json data to java objects
 - [Room] to save the user's favorite movies in a local database
 - [Glide] for image loading from url